-In each rule, you can configure the following options:
+In each rule, you can configure:

 Execution way